Argentine Military Cemetery: History

 When the war ended on June 14, 1982, most Argentine bodies were left in temporary graves close to where they fell.
-Britain offered to send them to Buenos Aires, but the ruling military junta said they were already in their homeland.
+Britain offered to send them to Buenos Aires, but the ruling military junta said that they were already in their homeland.

-In December 1982 the British government commissioned a firm of civilian undertakers under the command of British Army Colonel Geoffrey Cardozo, to consolidate all the temporary Argentine graves on the Islands to a single location.
-Assisted by the armed forces, they identified and documented each Argentine gravesite and brought the bodies to Port Darwin.
-As at the time this was the largest single Argentine gravesite, with the bodies of the 47 Argentine soldiers killed at the Battle of Goose Green and buried there soon after the battle.
+In December 1982, the British government commissioned a firm of civilian undertakers, under the command of British Army Colonel Geoffrey Cardozo, to consolidate all the temporary Argentine graves on the Islands to a single location.
+Assisted by the armed forces, they identified and documented each Argentine gravesite and brought the bodies to Port Darwin, as at the time this was the largest single Argentine gravesite, with the bodies of the 47 Argentine soldiers killed at the Battle of Goose Green and buried there soon after the battle.

 Many of the bodies collected were without dog-tags, so best efforts were made to identify each soldier from personal effects found on the body.
 Single items were not considered conclusive, but collections were.
 All were given a Christian burial with full military honours.
 Each grave is marked by a white wooden cross with the name of the soldier on it, if known, or Soldado Argentino Solo Conocido Por Dios ("Argentine Soldier Known Only By God") if not.

-The cemetery is protected by a walled enclosure with a cenotaph including an image of Argentina's patron saint, the Virgen del Lujan.
+The cemetery is protected by a walled enclosure with a cenotaph, including an image of Argentina's patron saint, the Virgen del Lujan.
 Surrounding the graves, the names of the 649 Argentine soldiers, sailors and airmen who lost their lives in the conflict are inscribed on glass plaques, with no indication of military rank or service, as requested by their families.